-For detailed instructions on how to configure the project library list, see "SCD Design Studio Modeling Inventory".
+For detailed instructions on how to configure the project library list, see the Design Studio Help.

 Result of Configuring Project Library List

 Figure 4-9 shows the project library list after the variables are added.
 Notice that the library list now includes the location of the JAR files, not just the JAR file names.